D. G. Bridson

 Douglas Geoffrey Bridson (21 August 1910 – 19 October 1980), commonly known as D. G. Bridson, was a radio producer and author who became the "cultural boss of the BBC".

 Biography

 Douglas Bridson (he was known to all as Geoffrey) started as a freelance writer then joined BBC radio as a Feature Programmes Assistant for their North Region in 1935.

 He became the influential BBC Programme Editor for Arts, Sciences, and Documentaries (Sound) from 1964 to 1967 and retired in 1969, having written or produced more than 800 programmes during his career.
 Many of his radio plays featured music by Norman Fulton.

 In his poems he made frequent reference to the Isle of Man where he had family.

 Of interest to all theatre people is the close relationship he had with Joan Littlewood.

-He died on the 19th October 1980 and his ashes are buried on the western side of Highgate Cemetery to the right of the war memorial in the courtyard.
+He died on 19 October 1980 and his ashes are buried on the western side of Highgate Cemetery to the right of the war memorial in the courtyard.